HOW CAN THIS WEBSITE HELP ME?

 IF I AM SUSPENDED, HOW SOON CAN I DRIVE?

 If you have a driver's license suspension based upon a conviction, test failure, or test refusal, you may be eligible to receive a restricted interlock device rather than a suspension after you have been suspended for 45 days.
-An application must be made to Driver Control at the proper time and in the proper manner.
+An application must be made to Driver Solutions at the proper time and in the proper manner.
 The law office of Doug Wells can assist you in this process.

 SHOULD I GET A DIVERSION?